 On December 10, 1974, the county superintendent appointed the initial school board, which by law consisted of nine members.
 Each constituent district was mandated to have one representative, with the additional two members being appointed from the districts having the highest proportion of the population.

 On May 12, 1976, ground breaking ceremonies for the new Cumberland Regional High School were held at the Upper Deerfield site.
 Construction started immediately utilizing a "fast tract" strategy.
 The building was opened on September 7, 1977, with a total enrollment of 1759 students, grades 9 through 12.
 The first commencement was held on June 21, 1978 for 322 members of the class 1978.
-More than 6,400 students have graduated since opening in 1977.
+More than 10,750 students have graduated from CRHS since its opening in 1977.